 Stick curves can generally be put into three categories, generically known as Mid, Late and Extra Late Curves.
 The term refers to the position of the highest point of the curve rather than the size of that curve.
 Any groove, channel or indentation on the playing surface (the front side) of the stick will have an impact on the playing style of the stick.

 FIH (International Hockey Federation) has rules governing the shape of the stick that all manufacturers are required to comply with.
 The key rules, maximum height of a bow (25mm) and the lowest position the bow can be from the base of the head (200mm).

 In general terms, here are some guidelines as to the positioning of the main bow classifications:

 - Mid Curve – Placed around 300mm from the base of the head

 - Late Curve – Placed around 250mm from the base of the head

 - Extra late Curve – Placed around 205mm from the base of the head

-The curve position of the stick will determine where the stick will help the player and where the player has to help the stick in order to perform a full skill set.
-The position of the curve influences the placement of the player’s hands to enable performing basic skills effectively.
+The curve position of the stick will determine where the stick will help the player and where the player has to help the stick.
+The position of the curve influences the placement of the player’s hands to perform basic skills effectively.

-To approach and assess the range of options it helps to imagine a sliding scale where you have the mid bow at one end and the extra late bow at the other.
+To approach and assess the range of options, it helps to imagine a sliding scale.
+You have the mid bow at one end and the extra late bow at the other.